 - iHeartRadio Price: Free

 Deezer is a personal music player which lets you stream tracks from thousands of artists.
 Much like Spotify or Apple Music, Deezer lets you stream music and podcasts, download MP3 tracks to listen offline, create playlists and listen to radio stations.

 A unique feature that Deezer offers is on-screen lyrics when listening to a song, enabling you and your friends to sing along to your favourite tracks.
 Deezer also has a feature called Flow, which provides a never-ending personalised radio of tracks based on your tastes.
 The app is available for free and with an optional Premium subscription.

 - Deezer Premium Price: $11.99/month ($17.99 family plan)

 Audible is a little different to the previous offerings – it claims to offer the world’s largest collection of audiobooks and audio shows.
 Owned by Amazon with access to the company’s vast book library, Audible provides you with ad-free listening to a huge variety of audiobooks.

 Your collection is stored in the cloud, meaning you can access it across all devices, and you can pick up where you left off thanks to place saving.
 Audible is a subscription service, but offers a 30-day free trial and a free first audiobook.

 If you’re interested in a new Android phone so you can stream from one or more of these services, there are plenty of great devices out there from the likes of Samsung, OPPO, Huawei, LG and more.

-If you’re interested in the latest Samsung Galaxy S10 devices, here is a selection of mobile deals from Canstar Blue’s database if you’re looking for a new phone plan with unlimited talk and text and a minimum of 10GB data per month, listed in order of cost from lowest to highest and then by data allowance.
-Use our comparison tool below for more deals.
+If you’re interested in the latest Samsung Galaxy S20 5G devices, here is a selection of mobile deals from Canstar Blue’s database if you’re looking for a new phone plan with unlimited talk and text and a minimum of 10GB data per month, listed in order of standard monthly cost from lowest to highest and then by data allowance, largest to smallest.
+Use our comparison tool for more deals.
 These are products with links to referral partners.